Purdue-CS193/homework-0-StevenJLaCroix/index.md

+### Steven LaCroix's first cs193 homework
+# Favorite Things:
+- the class seems to be pretty easy
+- it sounds like it'll contain useful information
+- the chairs in the lecture hall are a lot more comfy compared to other lecutre halls

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.